How CDC data problems put the U.S. behind on the delta variant

 “It’s not acceptable how long it takes for this data to be made available,” said a senior CDC official, who spoke on the condition of anonymity to discuss internal matters.
 “It’s done in a very academic way.
 Cross every ‘t,’ and dot every ‘i,’ and unfortunately, we don’t have that luxury in a global pandemic.
 There’s going to be a need to have a significant cultural shift in the agency.”

+There are signs of change: On Wednesday, CDC Director Rochelle Walensky announced plans to develop a new forecasting and outbreak analytics center to analyze data in real time to better predict disease threats.
+She said it would be the country’s first government-wide forecasting center.
+The leadership team includes well-respected epidemiologists, among them, Marc Lipsitch from Harvard University and Caitlin Rivers from the Johns Hopkins Center for Health Security.

-CDC spokeswoman Kristen Nordlund said CDC employees and researchers across the country have “worked tirelessly every day throughout this pandemic to gather and analyze data so that we could make the best possible decisions for public health.”
+Walensky was unavailable for comment on this story.
+But CDC spokeswoman Kristen Nordlund responded to criticisms of the agency’s slowness to share data, saying that researchers across the country have “worked tirelessly every day throughout this pandemic to gather and analyze data so that we could make the best possible decisions for public health.”

-Gathering and analyzing data — especially in a crisis — needs to balance accuracy and speed, she said.
+Gathering and analyzing data — especially in a crisis — needs to balance accuracy and speed, Nordlund said.
 The pandemic has underscored the continued and substantial need for modernizing public health data infrastructure at all levels, she said, and CDC Director Rochelle Walensky has put initiatives in place to improve the agency’s ability to provide “relevant, current data” to inform policy decisions.

-“Just this week, CDC was able to collect, analyze and publish 10-day old data … that resulted in actionable policy decisions to work toward covid-19 booster shots for all Americans,” Nordlund said, referring to the Biden administration’s expected recommendation Wednesday that millions of vaccinated Americans get booster shots.
+“Just this week, CDC was able to collect, analyze and publish 10-day old data … that resulted in actionable policy decisions to work toward covid-19 booster shots for all Americans,” Nordlund said, referring to the administration’s recommendation Wednesday that millions of vaccinated Americans get booster shots.
 “This included analyzing 85,593 weekly reports from 14,917 nursing homes that were as recent as Aug.
 1, 2021.
 This kind of analysis can often take a year considering the studies involve tens of thousands of participants.”

-Other hints of change are underway.
-Officials are putting in place a new group to analyze data in real time to better predict disease threats, according to another CDC official who spoke on the condition of anonymity because they were not authorized to share the information.

 ‘They’re not meeting a need’